 The Humane Society of the United States had noted that the cages for guinea pigs sold in the pet store are way too small for them.
 They need a lot of floor space, not vertical space like the majority of rodents.
 Also, they certainly do not require complicated things like wheels as firstly, they don’t fit, and secondly, this is not their kind of activity.
 They need a lot of space to move around and to exercise in order to stay healthy.

 They need at least 7.5 square feet (for one or two pigs).
 The more space they have, the easier it is for you.
-On the one hand, your pig will be happier as it would a lot easier for him to organize his cage and eventually separate the ‘bathroom’ area from everything else.
-On the other hand, him separating his areas is beneficial, and you will have a lot less cleaning to do.
+On the one hand, your guinea pig will be happier as it would a lot easier for it to organize his cage and eventually separate the ‘bathroom’ area from everything else.
+On the other hand, you will have a lot less cleaning to do.

 However, having a small cage can be the most depressing thing for a guinea pig as they need a lot of floor space to move around.
 Also, not only that a small cage causes changes in mood, it is proven that it can cause some medical conditions such as pododermatitis (the equivalent of bed sores but on their hocks).